ChronoMonochrome/CIDR_Scanner/README.md

 An advanced ICMP (Ping) scanner designed for massive IP ranges.
 It uses a recursive bisection algorithm to skip empty network blocks quickly and supports a resume feature for long-running scans.

 -   **Key Feature**: Traversal Index.
-It assigns a unique logical ID to every possible probe in the scan tree, allowing you to stop and resume a scan with 100% consistency.
+It assigns a unique logical ID to every possible probe in the scan tree, allowing you to stop and resume a scan.

 -   **Usage**: `sudo ./bisect_ping [OPTIONS] <CIDR>`